ClawGym: A Scalable Framework for Building Effective Claw Agents: ClawGym-Agents: Training Claw Agents with Synthesized Tasks

 We conduct RL from two starting points with different capabilities: Qwen3-4B-2507-Instruct, a vanilla instruct model without ClawGym fine-tuning, and ClawGym-30B-A3B, a SFT model initialized from Qwen3-30B-A3B-2507-Instruct, using ClawGym-SynData.
 For training, we sample 2,000 tasks from ClawGym-SynData and balance the selection to preserve diversity across required tools.
 We optimize the policy with GRPO~\cite{deepseekmath} using the following hyperparameters: learning rate 1e-6, train batch size 8, rollouts per prompt 8, training steps 100, rollout temperature 0.7, maximum response length 64K tokens.

 Across both starting points, our RL training improves evaluation performance over the corresponding baseline.
 The gain on the vanilla 4B model shows that RL training can improve Claw-style agents even without prior SFT, while the improvement on ClawGym-30B-A3B indicates that the same recipe remains useful after supervised agent training.
 These results suggest that lightweight sandbox-parallel rollouts provide a practical RL path for further improving Claw-style agents.
+The training curves are shown in Figure~\ref{fig:rl-clawbench-code-verifier}.